Philippine Haiku Adapted

 Set 2: Political Urgency

-Storm cannot divide,
+Storms cannot divide,

 hands clasped across broken walls,

-unity prevails.
+Unity prevails.

 Street echoes with rage,